Your Directors present the Sixty Sixth Annual Report together

 and belief and according to the information and explanations obtained by them, your

-a. that in the preparation of the annual financial statements, the applicable Ind AS have
+in the preparation of the annual financial statements, the applicable Ind AS have been

-been followed along with proper explanation relating to material departures, if any; b.
+followed along with proper explanation relating to material departures, if any; b. that

-that such accounting policies as mentioned in the financial statements have been selected
+such accounting policies as mentioned in the financial statements have been selected and

-and prudent so as to give a true and fair view of the state of affairs of the Company as
+prudent so as to give a true and fair view of the state of affairs of the Company as at

-at March 31, 2024 and of the profit of the Company for the year ended on that date; c.
+March 31, 2025 and of the profit of the Company for the year ended on that date; c. that

 provisions of the Act, for safeguarding the assets of the Company and for preventing and